DIVERSITY · INCLUSION

 Celebrating its 106th year of professional client service, Taylor Porter has assembled what is arguably one of the most diverse management teams of any law firm operating in Louisiana.
 Charged with the responsibility of developing and implementing firm policy, Taylor Porter’s nine-member Executive Committee includes among its ranks two women and one African-American male.
 The members of our Executive Committee are elected from all levels of partnership.

-Our Leaders Include - Partner Katia Bowman, Diversity Chair and Recruiting Vice Chair; Partner and Executive Committee Member Vicki Crochet, Diversity Vice Chair; Partner Andrée Cullens, Associates Vice Chair; Partner Ann Halphen, Strategic Planning Chair; Partner Nancy Dougherty, Opinion Review Chair and Finance Vice Chair; Partner Amy Lowe, Pro Bono and Community Service Vice Chair; Partner Lenore Feeney, Personnel Vice Chair; and Partner Anne Crochet, Marketing Advisory Vice Chair.
+- Women Committee Chairs and Vice Chairs – Taylor Porter has appointed several women to committee chair and vice chair positions.
+Our leaders include Partner Katia Bowman, Diversity Chair; Partner and Executive Committee Member Vicki Crochet, Diversity Vice Chair; Partner Ann Halphen, Strategic Planning Chair; Partner Nancy Dougherty, Opinion Review Chair; Partner Amy Lambert, Associates Co-Chair; Partner Lenore Feeney, Personnel Vice Chair; and Partner Anne Crochet, Marketing Advisory Chair.

 Our Emphasis on Diversity Recruiting